Web3Auth/web3auth-docs/src/pages/guides/openlogin-ether.md

 - `iframeUrl`: iframeUrl is the url of openlogin frontend where user will be redirected from app for authentication.

 After initializing openlogin sdk, above function checks if sdk instance has private key.
-If private key is available then it means that user is already authenticated and it renders user account details, we will cover `renderUserAccount` function in next step.
+If private key is available then it means that user is already authenticated and it renders user account details using web3, we will cover `connectWeb3` function in next step.
 Good news is that openlogin sdk persist user private key even after page reload so better User Experience.

 ## Login user: